yagizeraslan/DeepSeek-Unity/README.md

 → Make sure you're on a platform that supports `DownloadHandlerScript` (Standalone or Editor).
 → WebGL and iOS may have platform limitations for live SSE streams.

+**Getting error messages in the chat?**

+→ Error messages now display directly in the chat interface for better debugging.
+→ Check Unity Console for detailed technical error information.

 **Seeing JSON parse warnings in streaming mode?**